-Third, the plaintiffs' position overlooks a century's worth of regulations on semiautomatic weapons capable of firing a large number of rounds without reloading, some even more restrictive than Massachusetts's law.
-These regulations-which even the National Rifle Association endorsed at the time-confirm that the law is consistent with the historical understanding of the Second Amendment, and is thus constitutional under Heller.
+Third, the panel overlooked a century's worth of semiautomatic-weapon regulations, some of them even more restrictive than Maryland's law.
+These regulations-which even the National Rifle Association endorsed at the time confirm that the law is consistent with the historical understanding of the Second Amendment, and is thus constitutional under Heller.